Knowledge quiz

 A Taranov board or vertical Artificial Swarm are other options.

 What should a beekeeper look for during each inspection?
 When you write your notes, what should you record?
-Chiefly eggs, whether the queen was seen, amount of brood, absence/presence of QC, stores, space and any signs of disease
+Chiefly eggs or young larvae, whether the queen was seen, amount of brood, absence/presence of QC, stores, space and any signs of disease.

 If the colony is building up, what sort of ratio between unsealed and sealed brood will there be?
 Worker brood consists of 9 days as open and 12 days as sealed brood.
 So when there is no expansion, the ratio will be 3:4.
 So a ratio of 4:4 would suggest the queen’s rate of lay has increased.
 Sealed brood stands out much more than unsealed, so the apparent ratio can be poorly representative unless you have eagle eyes.